operator-framework/operator-controller/docs/concepts/how-to-grant-api-access.md

 ## 1. Finding API Groups and Resources Provided by a ClusterExtension

-To create appropriate RBAC policies, you need to know which API groups and resources are exposed by the installed operator.
+To create appropriate RBAC policies, you need to know which API groups and resources are exposed by the installed cluster extension.
 You can inspect the installed CRDs and resources by running:

 ```bash
 kubectl get crds